The appeal levels

 Appeals Resolution Officer appeal

-After the Readiness form is sent in, the WSIB Appeals Manager will decide whether the appeal will be decided after an oral hearing or after written submissions, and then pass the file on to the ARO.
+After the Readiness form is sent in, the WSIB Appeals Registrar will decide whether the appeal will be decided after an oral hearing or after written submissions, and then pass the file on to the ARO.
 If there is an oral hearing, the worker will normally testify.
 Some time after the oral hearing is finished or the written submissions are sent in, the ARO will make a written decision.
 The appeals process from start to finish typically takes 12-20 months.

 Appeals Tribunal appeal

 Workers can appeal from adverse ARO decisions to the Appeals Tribunal by sending in a Notice of Appeal form and a copy of the ARO decision to the Appeals Tribunal.
 The Notice of Appeal form is accessible off the WSIAT website; there is a six month time limit from the date of the ARO decision to file the Notice of Appeal form.
 An extension of time is possible, but not easy, to get.